-The risk of adverse morbidity experience also increases during economic slowdowns, especially with respect to disability coverages, as well as with increases in high medical treatment costs and growth in utilization of specialty drugs.
+The risk of adverse morbidity experience also increases during economic slowdowns, especially with respect to disability coverage, as well as with increases in high medical treatment costs and growth in utilization of specialty drugs.
 This introduces the potential for adverse financial volatility in our financial results.
-External factors including medical advances could adversely affect our life insurance, health insurance, critical illness, disability, long-term care insurance and annuity businesses.
+External factors could adversely affect our life insurance, health insurance, critical illness, disability, long-term care insurance and annuity businesses.
+Adverse trends in morbidity experience, such as higher disability incidence, increases in high medical treatment costs and growth in utilization of specialty drugs, introduce the potential for adverse volatility in our financial results.

-For life insurance products for which higher mortality would be financially adverse to the Company, a 2% increase in the best estimate assumption would decrease net income and equity by about \$35 (\$55 in 2017).
+For life insurance products, a 2% increase in the best estimate assumption would decrease shareholders' net income and equity by about \$65 (\$35 in 2018).
 This sensitivity reflects the impact of any applicable ceded reinsurance arrangements.

-For products where morbidity is a significant assumption, a 5% adverse change in the assumptions would reduce net income and equity by about \$180 (\$160 in 2017).
+For products where morbidity is a significant assumption, a 5% adverse change in the assumptions would reduce net income and equity by about \$175 (\$180 in 2018).
 This sensitivity reflects the impact of any applicable ceded reinsurance arrangements.